Guidelines, Criteria and Application Form

 What happens to your application?

 Your application will be assessed by the ICOM UK Bursary Committee using the criteria set out below.
 The Committee will make recommendations to the ICOM UK Committee on the applications received.
 The ICOM UK Committee meets quarterly each year and you will receive confirmation of your application outcome following the Committee meeting at which your application was considered.

 In addition to the qualifying conditions set out above, the following criteria apply:

-- The application form must be completed and provide relevant information to judge the merit of the proposed conference or meeting attendance.
+- The application form must be completed and provide relevant information to judge the merit of the proposed conference attendance.

-- Allow sufficient time between the date on which the application was received and that of the meeting to allow the application to be processed.
+- Allow sufficient time between the date on which the application was received and that of the conference to allow the application to be processed.

 - The amount of funding applied for must be appropriate and clearly defined.

-- The impact of the visit, wider benefits and the means by which any associated information will be disseminated need to be appropriate and clearly defined.
+- The impact of attendance, wider benefits and the means by which any associated information will be disseminated need to be appropriate and clearly defined.

 - Applications are reviewed in the order they are received.
 We provide a first-come, first-served process.

 If you are awarded a bursary, correspondence indicating the amount awarded and any conditions associated with the offer of support will be sent to the email address on your application.

 You will be required to submit a written report with images, following a template provided.
 The report must cover relevant information regarding the conference/event attended, highlighting the benefits you gained from attending the event.